1. Dates and Deadlines

 4. Presentations and Sessions

-Sessions - that is, the conference agenda - will be created in late Spring / early Summer 2019.
-Until then, we cannot say when your presentation will be.
+Sessions will be created in late Spring / early Summer 2019.
+Until then, we cannot say when exactly your presentation will be.
 Thank you for your patience!

 4.0.
 General information